Timor-Leste at the 2018 Winter Olympics

-Timor-Leste (or East Timor) competed at the 2018 Winter Olympics in Pyeongchang, South Korea, from 9 to 25 February 2018.
-The country's participation in Pyeongchang marked its second appearance in the Winter Olympics after its debut in the previous Games.
+Timor-Leste competed at the 2018 Winter Olympics held in Pyeongchang, South Korea, from 9 to 25 February 2018.
+It was the country's second appearance at the Winter Olympics after its debut in the previous Games in 2014.

-Timor Leste was represented by a lone athlete who competed in a single sport.
-Yohan Goutt Gonçalves served as the country's flag-bearer during the opening ceremony|opening and closing ceremony.
-Timor Leste did not win any medals in the Games.
+Timor-Leste was represented by one athlete, the male alpine skier Yohan Goutt Gonçalves.
+He was the flag bearer for Timor-Leste during both the opening and closing ceremonies.
+Goutt Gonçalves did not finish his only event and Timor-Leste did not win any medals at the Games.

 Background

 The National Olympic Committee of Timor Leste was formed and recognized by the International Olympic Committee (IOC) in 2003.
-The nation made its first participation at the 2000 Summer Olympics as a part of Individual Olympic Athletes under the IOC flag.
-It participated as Timor-Leste since the 2004 Summer Olympics.
-The current edition marked its second appearance at the Winter Games after its debut in the previous Games.

-The 2018 Winter Olympics were held in Pyeongchang, South Korea between 9 and 25 February 2018.
-Timor Leste was represented by a lone athlete.
-Yohan Goutt Gonçalves served as the country's flag-bearer during the opening, and closing ceremonies.
-He did not win a medal.

-Competitors

-Timor-Leste was represented by a single athlete.
+Timor-Leste made its Olympic debut at the 2004 Summer Games but did not compete in the Winter Games until 2014.